cuenhub/Cuen_Hub/README.md

 ```

-Cuen Hub is updated every week as more and more gets added into the script.
+Cuen Hub is updated oftenly as more and more gets added into the script.

 # UI Libraries used